-The decision on MPF status is made by the Minister.
-The Department’s role is to evaluate applications and make a recommendation to the Minister.
+The decision on MPF service provision is made by the Minister.
+The Department's role is to assess applications and make a recommendation to the Minister.
 The Department aims to complete the assessment and make a recommendation to the Minister within 30 days of receiving all relevant supporting documentation and responses to consultations from relevant areas within government.

-- Contact State or Territory Government counterparts to verify and corroborate proponent intentions and clarify non-Australian Government support and assistance for a project;
+- Contact State or Territory Government counterparts to verify and corroborate proponent intentions and clarify support and assistance for a project;

 - Contact relevant local government/community associations/organisations where the project is proposed;